voydz/alexa-lgtv-remote/README.md

     * **PORT** the port the webserver will run on.
     * **TV_MAC** mac address of your LG TV (used for wake on lan)
     * **TV_SOCKET** ip/host socket connection (used for remote control)
+    * **CALLHOME** URL to enable the application to remain 'active' on server
+    * **LANGUAGE** currently only supports constants `en` for English or `de` for German.
+By changing the language in this environment variable, all intentions and invocations will be in the selected language.
+Also when running `npm run docs`, this variable will generate new speechAssets in the selected language.

 4. Run the app with `npm run start`.